It can be difficult to manage all the different bills and payments in our lives.

 If you can, set up a Direct Debit to make sure you never forget a payment or you'll be charged late fees and interest.
 If you’re living on a variable income, or you’re worried there might not always be enough money in the account to cover it, making manual payments will help you avoid fees for failed Direct Debits.

-Our guide How to reduce the cost of your credit and store card debt can help you decide on the best approach for your situation
+Our guide How to reduce the cost of your credit and store card can help you decide on the best approach for your situation

 Check if you can move your debt onto a 0% credit card

 Store cards often charge high rates of interest so a balance transfer to a 0% or lower interest rate might lower your payments by moving what you owe to a new card, but only if you have a good credit rating.
 If your credit rating is impaired you're unlikely to be offered the best deals.

 But before taking one out, shop around for the best deals, because the longer terms often come with a transfer fee.